How to get residency, set up a company and investment opportunities in Costa Rica

 An individual is considered tax resident when he or she has been more than six months in a tax year in the country.

 Gross employment income, net profits from the carrying on of a trade or profession, rental income.
-Income from investments in form of dividends and interests are subject to a withholding tax on source of 15% and 5% respectively.
+Income from investments in form of dividends and interests are subject to a withholding tax on a source of 15% and 5% respectively.
 Capital Gains are usually not taxable, except those from the gains of depreciable assets and those gains that represent the habitual activity of the taxpayer.
 Foreign-source income is not taxable.

 Individuals in Costa Rica are subject to a personal income progressive tax.
 Tax rates are different for fixed salaries and for profit-generating activities, such as self-employment.